 - In the absence of information from the asset owner, Jacobs will make an allowance for the influence of Factored Starts on the likely maintenance cycle.
 Jacobs has considered some other units of similar age, technology and duty to the Pinjar units and determined that for those units the Factored Starts are approximately 1.2 times the actual starts for all starting conditions, except low-load starts.
 Since 2013, 69% of Pinjar's starts have been low load starts, and combining this with the 1.2 factored starts factor for all other starts yields an average service factor of 0.84 for the Pinjar machines.
-Similarly, 70% of Mungarra's starts in calendar 2017 were low-load starts, and this yields a service factor of 0.83. - Average number of starts per year: The number of effective starts is calculated based on the value of factored starts.
-In its submission to the review of the 2017 Energy Price Limits, Perth Energy noted that the value of factored starts has to be 60 per cent for low load starts. - To address this point, Jacobs has undertaken an investigation as to whether the number of low load starts experienced by Pinjar due to its particular service might result in a lower Service Factor. - Jacobs interrogated the operating history and has estimated the impact of starts to low load (this is described above in section 3.4.1). - Choice of discount rate: The discount rate is applied to factor in the time-effects of the maintenance cycle on the effective cost of a current start.
-It was recommended that AEMO consider alternate approaches to determining the discount rate (as opposed to the method applied in the 2017 review).
+Similarly, 70% of Mungarra's starts in calendar 2017 were low-load starts, and this yields a service factor of 0.83 - Average number of starts per year: The number of effective starts is calculated based on the value of factored starts.
+In its submission to the review of the 2017 Energy Price Limits, Perth Energy noted that the value of factored starts has to be 60 per cent for low load starts.
+The ERA recommended that AEMO more accurately account for the impact of low load starts in calculating the average number of effective starts per annum. - To address this point, Jacobs has undertaken an investigation as to whether the number of low load starts experienced by Pinjar due to its particular service might result in a lower Service Factor. - Jacobs interrogated the operating history and has estimated the impact of starts to low load (this is described above in section 3.4.1). - Choice of discount rate: The discount rate is applied to factor in the time-effects of the maintenance cycle on the effective cost of a current start.
+It was recommended by the Secretariat of the ERA that AEMO consider alternate approaches to determining the discount rate (as opposed to the method applied in the 2017 review).
 Two approaches were recommended: - 1.
 Use a risk-adjusted discount rate based on the perceived riskiness of the future expenditures - 2.
 A Monte Carlo simulation can be run by drawing samples from distributions assigned to future maintenance expenditures.
 The characteristics of the assigned distribution is determined by the variability of future maintenance expenditures.
 In the next step, the present value of drawn cash flows are calculated based on a risk-free rate of interest.
 This yields a distribution for the present value of the future cash flows.
 A percentile of the distribution can be taken as the risk-adjusted present value of future maintenance expenditures.